MartinHaeusler/LSM4K/README.md

 ### In-Memory Mode

-ChronoStore is built on top of a (simplistic) Virtual File System.
-This allows ChronoStore to offer a full in-memory mode without any changes in its public API.
+LSM4K is built on top of a (very simple) Virtual File System.
+This allows LSM4K to offer a full in-memory mode without any changes in its public API.
 This mode is particularly useful for automated test suites, as they usually operate on smaller datasets, are executed